• Home

 • Module 1: Preparation

-In the first module, we dive straight in with Sofie’s ten golden tips for throwing in series.
-She shows you how to speed up your work using the spiral wedging technique and explains what materials you need for throwing and trimming.
+In the first module, Sofie shares her ten golden tips for throwing in series.
+Sofie shows you how to speed up your work using the spiral wedging technique, and explains which materials you need for throwing and trimming.

 • Module 2: A series of cups

-You’ll learn to throw your first form in series: sleek, tapered mugs (or cups, beakers).
-Sofie shows you how to centre efficiently, pull up and open, finish, and how to set up your measuring gauge to begin your series.
-Finally, you’ll learn how to trim on a chuck.
+You will learn to throw your first form in a series of sleek, tapered mugs (or cups or beakers).
+Sofie demonstrates how to centre efficiently, pull up and open, and finish.
+She also shows you how to set up your measuring gauge to begin your series.
+Finally, you will learn how to trim on a chuck.

 • Module 3: A series of small bowls

-Module 3 is dedicated to creating a series of small bowls with foot rings.
-Sofie demonstrates how to throw the bowls, achieve a beautiful consistent curve, and create uniform foot rings on all your bowls.
+This module is dedicated to creating a series of small bowls with foot rings.
+Sofie demonstrates how to throw the bowls, achieve a consistent, beautiful curve and create uniform foot rings on all your bowls.
 Each module includes a real-time demonstration.

 • Module 4: A series of breakfast bowls

-For throwing a series of breakfast bowls, Sofie shows how she uses bats and secures them with clay to the wheel head.
-In this module, we work with 750 grams of clay and throw a uniform, elegant set of breakfast bowls.
+In this module, Sofie demonstrates how she uses bats and secures them to the wheel head with clay to throw a series of breakfast bowls.
+In this module, you will work with 750 grams of clay to throw an elegant, uniform set of breakfast bowls.

 • Module 5: A series of dessert plates

-In this module, we focus on plates.
-Sofie uses her own unique technique to form and finish the rim of the plates.
-She also provides plenty of tips on making plates without straining your back and shoulders, and how to create beautiful foot rings on your plates.
+This module focuses on plates.
+Sofie uses her own unique technique to form and finish the rims of the plates.
+She also provides plenty of tips on making plates without straining your back and shoulders and on creating beautiful foot rings.
 Absolutely fascinating!

 • Module 6: A series of large plates

 The large plates are the real challenge.
-In this module, we work on large bats with 1300 grams of clay per plate.
-Sofie shows you how measuring and continuous checking are crucial for achieving a uniform series.
-She also demonstrates a different approach to centring larger amounts of clay.
+In this module, we work with large bats containing 1300 grams of clay per plate.
+Sofie demonstrates the importance of measuring and continuous checking for achieving a uniform series.
+She also demonstrates an alternative method of centring larger quantities of clay.

 • Module 7: A series of pasta plates

 In the seventh module, we tackle pasta plates.
-The more weight you work with, the slower your wheel needs to turn.
-Sofie demonstrates the entire process, sharing numerous tips along the way.
+The heavier the load, the slower the wheel needs to turn.
+Sofie will demonstrate the entire process, sharing numerous tips along the way.

 • Module 8: A series of espresso cups off the hump

 Throwing espresso cups is best done off the hump.
 The amount of clay is too small to centre effectively.
-Sofie shows how you can throw in series off the hump and how to ensure your espresso cups are nearly identical.
+Sofie shows how to throw in series off the hump and how to make your espresso cups nearly identical.

 • Module 9: Final steps

-In the final module, you’ll learn how to be more efficient when stacking your work in the kiln.
-Sofie shows you how she fires cups and plates, and how she attaches handles to her mugs.
+In the final module, you will learn how to stack your work in the kiln more efficiently.
+Sofie demonstrates how she fires cups and plates and attaches handles to mugs.

 serie hoe werkt het 1 eng